aktugchelekche/Pewlett-Hackard-Analysis/README.md

 1- Who will be retiring in next few years ?

-2- How many positions will Pewlett-Hackard need to fill ?
+2- How many positions will Pewlett-Hackard need to fill and The number of Employees Eligible for the Mentorship Program ?

 To answers mentioned questions, Bobby and myself decided that we needed to create following datasets :